Eye Movement Desensitization and Reprocessing Therapy (EMDR Therapy)

 EMDR therapy involves eight distinct phases that unfold over multiple sessions, and occasionally, one session may encompass elements from multiple phases.
 For instance, phases 1 and 2 are usually addressed in early sessions, while phases 3 through 8 extend over multiple sessions later in the process.

-The nine phases of EMDR therapy are as follows:
+The Nine Phases of EMDR therapy

 History-taking and Treatment Planning